-If the issue of Numinous Treasure, Orthodox Unity, ritual as the dominant component of Complete Perfection ritual corpus is little broached, our knowledge of local Complete Perfection ritual is still more hazy.
-We shouldn’t assume that Complete Perfection liturgy is, or was, entirely standardized; the repertoire might be more so in the elite shifang conglin temples (particularly since the 1980s), but local zisunmiao temples might use regional practices.
+If the issue of Numinous Treasure (Lingbao), Orthodox Unity, ritual as the dominant component of Complete Perfection ritual corpus is little broached, our knowledge of local Complete Perfection ritual is still more hazy.
+We shouldn’t assume that Complete Perfection liturgy is, or was, entirely standardised; the repertoire might be more so in the elite shifang conglin temples (particularly since the 1980s), but local zisunmiao temples might use regional practices.
 Texts are more standard than the melodies that animate them.
 Anyway, if we could, we should study the ritual performance history of local temples because they are nodes, whereas the household traditions are more like branches.
 Local temples acquired their rituals and manuals from higher-level temples, and trained young novices—many of whom would later return home to set up their own household traditions.
 All such traditions evolved, and none is “superior,” but the temples should be an important link in the chain.
 The Li family collection could be that of a modest local regional temple.

 Scholars of religion tend to discuss whole ritual segments, ritual manuals, rather than the individual elements within them.
 But it is not just music scholars who focus on the detail: collections of musical transcriptions from current temple practice reflect the emic views of Daoists themselves (both temple and household) in documenting individual hymns.
 Since the same text is often used in different rituals, we may call such texts “floating” hymns.

-I have consulted modern sources—most of which happen to be notionally Complete Perfection—like those of Min Zhiting for the vocal liturgy of the major Complete Perfection temples; the Xuanmen risong morning and evening services; compilations of “Daoist music” of temples such as Wudangshan in Hubei and Baiyunshan in Shaanbei, and of household Complete Perfection Daoists of Julu in Hebei; and even studies of Hong Kong temple repertoires.
+In tracing the origins of the Li family texts (Daoist priests of the Li family, ch.11), I have consulted modern sources—most of which happen to be notionally Complete Perfection—like those of Min Zhiting for the vocal liturgy of the major Complete Perfection temples; the Xuanmen risong morning and evening services; compilations of “Daoist music” of temples such as Wudangshan in Hubei and Baiyunshan in Shaanbei, and of household Complete Perfection Daoists of Julu in Hebei; and even studies of Hong Kong temple repertoires.
 One would surely find many of these texts among other Orthodox Unity household Daoists in north China too; still more promising would be collections for Orthodox Unity temples before the 1950s, but material is lacking.

 Such collections of vocal liturgy are not exhaustive.
 They mostly contain some of the sung vocal items that Daoists themselves consider most important, but they rarely include chanted or recited sections.
 Even so, the texts of the Li family immediately collate much more closely with these small samplings of current temple practice than with vast compendia of ancient texts like the Daoist Canon, producing results for the majority of the material that they now perform.
 In sum, I find more of the Li family texts in modern Complete Perfection temple practice than in the Daoist Canon or the Daozang jiyao; most come from the daily services and the yankou.
 At least nine of the texts sung by the Li family today appear in the “Orthodox melodies of Complete Perfection” (Quanzhen zhengyun).

-This correlation with current temple practice applies not only to the hymns, but to many of the jing scriptures and zhou mantras.
+This correlation with current temple practice applies not only to the sung hymns, but to many of the chanted jing scriptures and zhou mantras.
 But whereas the scriptures and mantras also go back to the Daoist Canon, the hymns rarely do so.
-Among the texts of the above table of items still performed, I have found only a few solitary parallels in the Canon—which appear in modern temple usage too.
+Among the texts of the table of items still performed (Daoist priests, p.222), I have found only a few solitary parallels in the Canon—which appear in modern temple usage too.
 Even widening the search from the hymns to the entire corpus of the Li family’s ritual manuals, very few texts appear in the Canon.
 By contrast, both the current sung repertoire and the former chanted scriptures of the Li family would be quite familiar to temple priests today—the only texts that they might not recognize would be the manuals for some specific rituals.
 This is hard to assess, since the Complete Perfection material mainly concerns the daily services and the yankou; maybe few Complete Perfection temples performed the types of public ritual used by household Daoists in Shanxi, or maybe we just don’t have the texts in order to judge.
 Once we accept that Orthodox Unity and Complete Perfection texts overlap significantly, we need not be surprised to find so many of the Li family texts in Complete Perfection temple sources.

-Jones 2010: 17–18, 85, and passim, Chen 2015: 51–90 and passim, and ch.
+See my In search of the folk Daoists of north China, pp.17–18, 85, and passim, Chen Yu, Jinbei Daojiao keyi yinyue yanjiu (2015) pp.51–90 and passim, and ch.
 11 below.
-For the wider issue, see chapters in Liu and Goossaert 2013, notably Goossaert’s own, pp.19–43.
+For the wider issue, see chapters in Liu and Goossaert, Quanzhen Daoists in Chinese society and culture (2013), notably Goossaert’s own, pp.19–43.

 More work is needed to clarify the basis of Min Zhiting’s writings.
-His Quanzhen zhengyun (Min 1991) consists of 56 vocal texts from the Sichuan Daozang jiyao, transcribed in cipher notation.
+His Quanzhen zhengyun (1991) consists of 56 vocal texts from the Sichuan Daozang jiyao, transcribed in cipher notation.
 Trained in Huashan, he spent periods in the Baxian gong temple in Xi’an, and (from 1946 to 1951) in temples at Wuchang, Shanghai, and Hangzhou, before returning to Huashan, only arriving at the White Cloud Temple in Beijing in 1985.
 Were the ritual practices, and melodies, of these temples really so unified?